Is it worth it to epoxy a garage floor? This article covers the pros, cons, costs, and everything you need to start.

 Should You Paint or Epoxy Your Garage Floor

-Painting a floor only covers the surface but it does not engrain itself into the surface as the epoxy will.
+Painting a floor only covers the surface but does not engrain itself into the surface as the epoxy will.

 What is Better Than Epoxy for Garage Floors